5 Wood Vs 3 Hybrid: Which One Should You Have In Your Bag?

 What is your current set makeup like?

-I highly recommend having at least one hybrid and at least one fairway wood.
+We highly recommend having at least one hybrid and at least one fairway wood.
 Each time we play golf we run across different situations that require certain equipment.

 If you are playing with a set of clubs that does not have a fairway wood or a hybrid, you may struggle to get something that is the right fit for your needs as a player.
 The current set makeup needs to blend well from the driver to the irons and vice versa.

 Some players skip putting the 3 wood in their bag because it can be a little harder to hit.
-If this describes you, I would recommend going with the 5 wood as you will want to bridge the gap between driver and irons with some type of a hybrid.
+If this describes you, we would recommend going with the 5 wood as you will want to bridge the gap between driver and irons with some type of a hybrid.

 Attack Angle